tonethar/IGME-230-GDD-Spring-2018/notes/canvas-sprites-4.md

 export {getRandomUnitVector};
 ```

--you can also delete the `"use strict";` line because ES6 modules always run in strict mode.
+- you can also delete the `"use strict";` line because ES6 modules always run in strict mode
-- above we are making `getRandomUnitVector()` public, but keeping `getRandom()` private to this module.
+- above we are making `getRandomUnitVector()` public, but keeping `getRandom()` private to this module
-- if you test the app now, will see errors, so just move on.
+- if you test the app now, will see errors, so just move on

 ### III-B. Changes to *classes.js*